Former CBS CEO Joseph Ianniello Earned $125M For 2019

 ViacomCBS Closes Purchase Of Stake In Miramax, With Distribution And First Look Deals

+As executive pay numbers for 2019 start to arrive, they will be hitting a very unusal time where chief executives and upper management have recently been foregoing or slashing salaries (Bob Iger and Bob Chapek at Walt Disney) in the midst of the coronavirus pandemic or donating them to charities (Brian Roberts of Comcast).
+The sudden, steep loss of revenue has resulting in companies laying off or furloughing thousands of workers.

-The $84 million reps additional payments to Ianniello in connection with a one-time signing bonus in April of 2019, when he became CBS CEO (no longer acting) and a termination payment agreement in his contract from December, when he was named CEO of CBS Entertainment within the merged company.
-He left the next month when ViacomCBS hired George Cheeks for the job.
+The $84 million paid Ianiello was for additional payments to Ianniello, relating in part to a signing bonus in April of 2019, when he became CBS CEO (no longer acting) and a termination agreement included in his contract when it was amended again later last year.
+In December, he was named CEO of CBS Entertainment within the merged company with a contract that ran through March of 2021.
+But he left the next month as ViacomCBS hired George Cheeks for the job.

-The proxy statement was filed ahead of the annual meeting of shareholders to be held in May, which ViacomCBS said will be may become a virtual event given uncertainties created by the coronavirus pandemic.
+The proxy statement was filed ahead of the annual meeting of shareholders to be held in May, which ViacomCBS said may become a virtual event given uncertainties created by the coronavirus pandemic.

-The filing lists the salaries of the top five highest paid executive officers of a company.
-Viacom’s situation was complicated since it only became a single entity in December so it listed two sets of executives.
+Proxies list the salaries of the top five highest paid executive officers of a company.
+ViacomCBS’ situation is more complicated since it only became a single entity in December so it listed two sets of executives.

 Subscribe to Deadline Breaking News Alerts and keep your inbox happy.